My Rugged Reality of ADHD

 Other issues began to seep into my academic life.
 I did not know how to manage my time.
 I could not sustain attention or plan out future activities.
 Projects in the future became a terrible task.
 I could not figure out ways to accomplish them.
 These abilities are crucial when you are grappling with learning about DNA or Julius Caesar.

 I felt worthless and alone at the age of 15.
-I would cry a lot, because I was not good enough.
-My mom was verbally abusive and would even punch me with an closed fist.
-I moved out of her home in to my dad’s apartment just after I turned 16.
+I would cry a lot because I was not good enough.
+My mom was verbally abusive and would even punch me with a closed fist.
+I moved out of her home into my dad’s apartment just after I turned 16.
 This brought positive change to my life.

 It did not change my grades.